VRM21-Studios/Envelope-Follower-Module-FPGA/docs/design_rationale.md

 # Design Rationale

-The RMS / Peak envelope extractor is designed as a **pure streaming hardware block**, avoiding feedback paths, control-heavy logic, or time-varying state machines.
+The Linear Ramp Envelope Follower is designed as a **stable, streaming hardware block**.
+It specifically moves away from feedback-based IIR filters (leaky integrators) used in earlier iterations to eliminate fixed-point instability and limit-cycle artifacts.

 ## Key Design Decisions

+### 1. Linear Ramp State Machine
+- Replaces the legacy first-order IIR smoothing
+- Uses strict counter-based increments/decrements for Attack and Release phases
+- Eliminates mathematical instability and guarantees exact, predictable convergence to the target gain

-### 1. Streaming-Only Architecture
+### 2. Streaming-Only Architecture
-- One input sample produces one output sample
+- One input sample produces one output sample (or stereo pair)
 - No frame buffering
-- No global control state

-This guarantees predictable latency and simplifies verification.
+- Deterministic 1-clock-cycle pipeline latency in the AXI wrapper

-### 2. Fixed-Point Arithmetic
+### 3. Fixed-Point Arithmetic
-- Fixed-point math is used throughout
+- Envelope gain and target levels are strictly represented in Q4.12 format
-- Bit growth is explicitly managed
+- Multiplication bit-growth is explicitly managed, shifted, and truncated safely
-- Saturation is preferred over wrap-around

-This avoids non-deterministic behavior across synthesis tools.
+- Avoids non-deterministic behavior across different synthesis tools

-### 3. Separation of Core and AXI Logic
+### 4. Separation of Core and AXI Logic
-- `*_core.v` implements DSP math only
+- `*_core.v` implements the pure DSP math, peak detection, and envelope generation
-- `*_axis.v` handles AXI-Stream and AXI-Lite
+- `*_axis.v` handles AXI-Stream (audio datapath), AXI-Lite (control registers), and applies the final audio multiplication

-This separation allows the core to be reused in non-AXI environments.
+This separation allows the core envelope detector to be easily reused in non-AXI environments or custom audio pipelines.

-### 4. No “Audio-Rate Control” Assumptions
-- No LFOs
-- No feedback smoothing
-- No psychoacoustic tuning

-The module is intentionally **boring but reliable**.